SaurabhPainuly01/todo-list-app/README.md

 # todo-list-app
-A simple and clean to-do list app built with HTML, CSS, and JavaScript.
+This project implements a basic to-do list application allowing users to add, delete, and mark tasks as complete.
-Allows users to add, delete, and mark tasks.
+Task data is persistently stored using the browser's localStorage.
-Data is saved using localStorage.
+The application is built using HTML for structure, CSS for styling, and JavaScript for interactive functionality.